 Does it cost money to have fun?
 Sometimes it absolutely does.
 You have to pay to get into a concert, after all, and nobody is going to let you into your local theme park for free.

-Then again, there are plenty of ways to have fun for free if you’re willing to think outside the box and get creative.
+Then again, there are plenty of ways to have fun for free.

-If you’re angling to save money this year, try experimenting with a $0 entertainment budget!
+If you’re angling to save money, try experimenting with a $0 entertainment budget for one month.
 See how much fun you can have without spending any money.
-Some fun (and free) things to do include:
+Some fun (and free) things include: